SpongePowered/SpongeDownloads/README.md

 npm run build
 ```

-This will produce a production version of SpongeDownloads, which by default, will point at the SOAD staging server and assumes a public path of `/downloads`.
+This will produce a production version of SpongeDownloads, which by default, will point at the SOAD staging server, assumes a public path of `/downloads` and generates a file called `index.html` as the entry point to the application.
 You can set the following environment variables in your shell prior to building to change these values:

 * `VUE_APP_PUBLIC_PATH`: set the public path
 * `VUE_APP_API_URL`: set the API URL to point to
+* `VUE_APP_INDEX_PATH`: set the name of the HTML page that is generated

 ### Testing locally